Introduction to Neovim¶

 git checkout stable

 We chose the

-RelWithDebInfo type because it provides not only optimizations, but also a useful debugging layer for later customizations.
-You could have also used the
+RelWithDebInfo type because it provides optimizations, and a useful debugging layer for later customizations.
+You could also use the

 The process takes care of configuring and compiling the files that are to be put into our system.
 These files are saved in